h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/com/ncr/ATMMonitoring/dao/ScheduledUpdateDAO.rst

 .. java:method:: public ScheduledUpdate getScheduledUpdate(Integer id)
    :outertype: ScheduledUpdateDAO

-   Gets the scheduled update.
+   Gets the scheduled update with the given id.

    :param id: the id
-   :return: the scheduled update
+   :return: the scheduled update, or null if it doesn't exist

 listMonthlyScheduledUpdates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^